Order of the Companions of Honour: Composition

 The order consists of the monarch of the Commonwealth realms, who is the Sovereign of the Order of the Companions of Honour, and a maximum of 65 members.
 Additionally, foreigners or Commonwealth citizens from outside the Commonwealth realms may be added as honorary members.
 Members are organised into a single class and are appointed by the monarch of the Commonwealth realms in their capacity as sovereign of the order.
 While membership of the order confers no title or precedence, those inducted into the order are entitled to use the post-nominal letters CH.

 Appointments to the order are generally made on the advice of prime ministers of the Commonwealth realms.
 For Canadians, the advice to the Sovereign can come from a variety of officials.
 Originally, the order was limited to 50 ordinary members, but in 1943 it was enlarged to 65, with a quota of 45 members for the United Kingdom, seven for Australia, two each for New Zealand and South Africa, and nine for India, Burma, and the other British colonies.
 The quota numbers were altered in 1970 to 47 for the United Kingdom, seven for Australia, two for New Zealand, and nine for other Commonwealth realms.
 The quota was adjusted again in 1975 by adding two places to the New Zealand quota and reducing the nine for the other countries to seven.

-Whilst still able to nominate candidates to the order, the Cabinet of Australia has effectively stopped the allocation of this award to that country's citizens in preference to other Australian honours.
+Whilst still able to nominate candidates to the order, the Cabinet of Australia has in effect stopped making appointments to that country's citizens in preference to other Australian honours.
 The last Australian member, Doug Anthony, former Deputy Prime Minister of Australia, died on 20 December 2020.
-Companions from other Commonwealth realms continue to be appointed: Dame Kiri Te Kanawa, a New Zealand soprano, was given the award in 2018 and Canadian author Margaret Atwood was given the award in 2019.
+Members from other Commonwealth realms continue to be appointed: Dame Kiri Te Kanawa, a New Zealand soprano, was appointed in 2018 and Canadian author Margaret Atwood was appointed in 2019.

 Lord Coe represented the Order at the 2023 Coronation.